pookleblinky/PookRPG/henchpeople/GMsheet.md

 On failed rolls, you can fill a player's inbox.
 As it fills, they get increasingly bizarre, harmful, and encumbering regulations and memos.

+You can represent the inbox as a clock, or as a harm track.
+Either way, all it is a way to disguise your GM moves and allow you to make increasingly hard moves.

 Note: may add in a Veil-style stress mechanic that allows players to clear out their inboxes.
 Or, a Blades in the Dark style downtime phase where players can just go about trying to work through weird action items.
 It really depends on